19hours/sg-statutes/Acts/Infectious Diseases Act.md

 (a) any infectious disease; or

-(b) any other disease which the Minister, by notification in theGazette, declares to be a disease to which this section applies.
+(b) any other disease which the appropriate Minister, by notification in theGazette, declares to be a disease to which this section applies.

+[Act 5 of 2019 wef 25/03/2019]

 (2) For the purpose of any public health surveillance programme, epidemiological investigation or survey under subsection (1), the Director may require any person —

-(a) to furnish him, within such time as he may specify, with —

-(i) such information as he may require; and
+(a) to furnish the Director, within or at the times and in the form or manner the Director specifies, with any of the following where the Director requires:

+(i) any information (known to the person at those times);

-(ii) any sample of any substance or matter in the possession or control of that person, whether taken pursuant to this Act or otherwise, as he may consider necessary or appropriate; and
+(ii) any sample of any substance or matter in the possession or control of that person at those times, whether obtained under this Act or otherwise; and

+[Act 5 of 2019 wef 25/03/2019]

-(b) to submit to such medical examination as he thinks fit.
+(b) to submit to a medical examination at the times the Director specifies.

+[Act 5 of 2019 wef 25/03/2019]

 (3) If a person who is required by the Director under subsection (2) to furnish the Director with any information or sample, or to submit to any medical examination, fails, without reasonable excuse, to do so, he shall be guilty of an offence.